wuyang1002431655/tango_with_django_19/manuscript/chapter4-templates-static-media.md

 ## Using Templates
 Up until this point, you have plugged a few things together to create a Django powered webpage.
 This is coupled to a view, which is in turn coupled with a series of URL mappings.
 Here we will delve into how to combine *templates* into the mix.

 The layout from page to page within a website is often the same.
 Whether you see a common header or footer on a website's pages, the [repetition of page layouts](http://www.techrepublic.com/blog/web-designer/effective-design-principles-for-web-designers-repetition/) aids users with navigation, promotes organisation of the website and reinforces a sense of continuity.
-[Django provides templates](https://docs.djangoproject.com/en/1.9/ref/templates/) to make it easier for developers to achieve this design goal, as well as separating application logic from presentational concerns.
+[Django provides templates](https://docs.djangoproject.com/en/1.9/ref/templates/) to make it easier for developers to achieve this design goal, as well as separating application logic (code within your views) from presentational concerns (look and feel of your app).
 In this chapter, you'll create a basic template which will be used to create a HTML page.
 This template will then be dispatched via a Django view.
 In the [chapter concerning databases and models](#chapter-models), we will take this a step further by using templates in conjunction with models to dispatch dynamically generated data.

 Q> ### Summary: What is a Template?
 Q> In the world of Django, think of a *template* as the scaffolding that is required to build a complete HTML webpage.
-A template contains the *static parts* of a webpage (that is, parts that never change), complete with special syntax (or tags) which can be overriden and replaced with *dynamic content* that your Django app's views can replace to produce a final HTML response.
+A template contains the *static parts* of a webpage (that is, parts that never change), complete with special syntax (or *template tags*) which can be overriden and replaced with *dynamic content* that your Django app's views can replace to produce a final HTML response.

 ### Configuring the Templates Directory
-To get templates up and running, you will need to setup a directory in which template files are stored.
+To get templates up and running with your Django app, you'll need to create a directory in which template files are stored.

 In your Django project's directory (e.g. `<workspace>/tango_with_django_project/`), create a new directory called `templates`.
 Within the new templates directory, create another directory called `rango`.
 This means that the path `<workspace>/tango_with_django_project/templates/rango/` will be the location in which we will store templates associated with our `rango` application.

 T> ### Keep your Templates Organised
 T> It's good practice to separate out your templates into subdirectories for each app you have.
 This is why we've created a `rango` directory within our `templates` directory.
-If you package your app up to distribute to other users, it'll be much easier to know what templates belong to what app!
+If you package your app up to distribute to other developers, it'll be much easier to know which templates belong to which app!

-To tell your Django project where templates will be stored, open your project's `settings.py` file.
+To tell the Django project where templates will be stored, open your project's `settings.py` file.
 Next, locate the `TEMPLATES` data structure.
 By default, when you create a new Django 1.9 project, it will look like the following.

 {lang="python",linenos=off}
     TEMPLATES = [